RobSJames/EBAME6/Nanopore sequencing tutorial.md

 ## Kraken2 contig identification

-kraken2 can be run on the assembled contigs in the same way as before using the polished contigs as input.
+kraken2 can be run on the assembled contigs in the same way as before using the contigs as input.

 ### Observations